 Games are no strangers to dire odds.
-The X-COM series has you fend of a technologically superior aliens, Dark Souls is notorious for its unyielding difficulty, Monster Hunter has you face off against creatures many times your size, the list goes on.
-However, all those games are fundamentally about you evening the odds, about slowly turning the tide of battle in your favor, seizing the upper hand, and claiming hard-earned victory.
+The X-COM series has you fend of technologically superior aliens, Dark Souls is notorious for its unyielding difficulty, Monster Hunter has you face off against creatures many times your size, the list goes on.
+However, all those games are fundamentally about you evening the odds; about slowly turning the tide of battle in your favor, seizing the upper hand, and claiming hard-earned victory.
 This is not the case in WARSAW.

-This is a game where you are always losing.
+WARSAW is a game where you are always losing.

 Even starting the game is demoralizing.
 You have barely completed the tutorial and you’re already running a daily deficit on supplies, and momentum for the revolution is already slowing down.
 WARSAW makes it clear that this isn’t a game about building up a war as much as it is about trying to maintain one.
-Morale, momentum, and supplies are all pivotal to keeping people fighting, but those are all steadily declining as the days wears on.
+Morale, momentum, and supplies are all pivotal to keeping people fighting, but those are all steadily declining as the days wear on.
 You can’t stop this downhill course, only slow it down to the best of your ability.

 You can succeed at individual missions and walk away with valuable loot and experience, but the game’s grim writing makes it almost impossible to feel achieved.
 The victory screen is sober and unspectacular, after which you are shown a breakdown of how badly the situation declined in your absence.
 In a grim yet brilliant move, the game even counts down the number of living civilians on the loading screen between days.
 I have never played a game that felt this hopeless and insurmountable.